ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 ![Staking Launchpad homepage](./launchpad-screenshot.png)

-The [Ethereum Staking Launchpad](https://launchpad.ethereum.org/en/) enables Ethereum users to become validators and help secure the future of Ethereum by staking ETH.
+The [](https://launchpad.ethereum.org/en/) enables Ethereum users to become validators and help secure the future of Ethereum by staking ETH.

 Get involved: